 Just as other illnesses have signs or symptoms, so does schizophrenia.
 The symptoms may vary, however, with the individual.
-Persons with schizophrenia will display symptoms as they struggle to discern reality from their own perceptions.
-Their level of functioning will deteriorate in areas such as:
+While not always symptomatic, persons with schizophrenia will display symptoms as they struggle to discern reality from their own perceptions.
+Their level of functioning will deteriorate in areas such as

-- work or academic achievements
+- work or academic achievements;

-- personal care and hygiene
+- personal care and hygiene; and

-- interaction with others
+- interaction with others.

 Personality changes are a key to recognizing schizophrenia.
-At first, the changes may be subtle, minor, and go unnoticed.
+At first, the changes may be subtle and minor, and may go unnoticed.
 As they worsen they become obvious to family members, friends, teachers, and/or coworkers.
 There is a loss of feelings or emotions, and a lack of interest and motivation.
 A normally outgoing person may become withdrawn, quiet, moody, suspicious, and/or paranoid.
 The person may laugh when told a sad story, may cry over a joke, or may be unable to show any emotion at all.

-One of the most profound changes is in the ill person's ability to think clearly and logically.
+One of the most profound changes is in the person's ability to think clearly and logically.
 Thoughts may be slow in forming, or come extra fast, or not at all.
 The person may jump from topic to topic, seem confused, or have difficulty reaching easy conclusions.
 Thinking may be coloured by delusions and false beliefs that resist logical explanations.
 One person may express strong ideas of persecution, convinced that he/she is being spied on or plotted against.
-Others may experience grandiose delusions and feel like Superman - capable of anything and invulnerable to danger.
-Others still may feel a strong religious drive or bizarre mission to right the wrongs of the world.

-Perceptual changes turn the world of the ill person topsy-turvey.
+Others may experience grandiose delusions and feel like Superman-capable of anything and invulnerable to danger.
+Others still may feel an unusual strong religious drive or bizarre mission to right the wrongs of the world.
+When people have schizophrenia, perceptual changes turn their world topsy-turvy.
 The nerves carrying sensory messages to the brain from the eyes, ears, nose, skin, and taste buds become confused, and the person sees, hears, smells, and feels sensations which are not real.
 These are called hallucinations.

-It is not difficult to understand why individuals who experience these profound and frightening changes will often seek to keep them secret, deny that anything is happening, or avoid people and situations where they may be discovered.
+It is not difficult to understand why individuals who experience these profound and frightening changes will often try to keep them secret, deny that anything is happening, or avoid people and situations where they may be discovered.
 The feedback they receive when they express hallucinations or delusions is disbelief.
-Ill persons, therefore, feels misunderstood and rejected, and ceases to share their thoughts as a result.
+People with schizophrenia, therefore, feel misunderstood and rejected, and cease to share their thoughts as a result.

-These intense internal experiences trigger other feelings of panic, fear, and anxiety - natural reactions under the circumstances.
+These intense internal experiences trigger other feelings of panic, fear, and anxiety-natural reactions under the circumstances.
 These feelings can further amplify their extreme emotional state.
 The psychological burden may be intense: most of it kept inside, its existence denied.
-The pain of schizophrenia is further accentuated by the persons' awareness of the anguish and suffering they are causing their family and friends.
-Those who suffer from schizophrenia require a lot of understanding, patience, and reassurance that they will not be abandoned.
+The pain of schizophrenia is further accentuated by the person's awareness of the anguish they are causing their family and friends.
+People with schizophrenia require a lot of understanding, patience, and reassurance that they will not be abandoned.
+Unfortunately social prejudice and discrimination can inhibit the recovery process.

-As the symptoms of schizophrenia become noticeable, the ill person will likely experience a sense of alarm and fear.
-Obviously, the sooner the symptoms are recognized and diagnosed, the sooner the person will benefit from medical help.
+As the symptoms of schizophrenia become noticeable, the person will likely experience a sense of alarm and fear.
+Obviously, the sooner the symptoms are recognized and diagnosed, the sooner the person will benefit from medical and other kinds of help.
 Once you've confronted the disorder and the fear that goes along with it, you're on your way to recovery.